Welcome to the website of A. H. Johnstone

 Here’s where the trouble all started.
 Charon finds himself caught up in the fallout from Dionysus and Hermes’ ill-fated late night swim and a drunken bet on a very important Roman emperor that puts everybody’s future in jeopardy, and Dionysus and Hermes make some very unwise promises.

 Will the fates forgive them for their duplicity?
-Will Hermes escape the amorous pursuit of the lovely, but very unlucky, Cassandra?
-Most importantly, will anybody stick to the rules of the bet?
+Will Cassandra free herself of Apollo’s curse?
+Most importantly, will anybody stick to the rules of the bet, without trying to twist them to their advantage?

 Find out in the full version which I intend to publish in August 2019.
 In the meantime, here’s a teaser…